Private equity funds grab smaller slice of M&A deals

 A report by Bain & Company this month found that undeployed capital, or dry powder, hit $1 trillion at the end of 2013, pushed up by investors seeking returns in a world of low interest rates.

 “Multiples have gone up,” Simpson said.
-“You have to acclimatise to paying bigger prices, and that takes a bit of time.”
+“You have to acclimatize to paying bigger prices, and that takes a bit of time.”

 As well as expensive assets, funds are also shying away from competition with huge corporate cashpiles built up since the financial crisis.